Table of Contents

 Case Study 3: Fasting and Quality of Life During Cancer Treatment

-: A clinical experiment investigated the effect of intermittent fasting on quality of life for chemotherapy patients.
+Background: A clinical experiment investigated the effect of intermittent fasting on quality of life for chemotherapy patients.

 Findings: Patients who fasted reported higher energy levels, better moods, and an overall higher quality of life than those who did not fast.
 These advantages were linked to lower oxidative stress and inflammation during fasting times.